uazu/uazu.github.io/_src/stakker/src/g-term.md

 # Handling expected and unexpected actor termination

-There are four ways that an actor can terminate.
+There are five ways that an actor can terminate.
 These are enumerated by the [`StopCause`] enum:

 - `Stopped`: Successful termination
 - `Failed`: Actor terminated itself due to some problem
 - `Killed`: Actor was killed by another entity
 - `Dropped`: The last [`ActorOwn`] referencing this actor was dropped
+- `Lost`: This indicates that the connection to a remote actor has been lost.
+Remote actors are not implemented yet.

 Both `Failed` and `Killed` have an associated boxed [`Error`].
 When an actor is created, a notification handler `Ret<StopCause>` is